 Safari report-back: A trip of a lifetime to Uganda – spectacular sightings of birds, great apes, and so much more.
 By Malcolm and Trish Lund

-A trip of a lifetime in the Okavango – buffalo on foot, elephants playing in the water and a birdwatchers’ paradise.
-By Tim and Heather Doyle
+The safari of a lifetime in Botswana’s Okavango Delta – buffalo on foot, elephants playing in the water and more.
+By Tim & Heather Doyle

 Safari report-back: Mountain gorillas, an active volcano and the mountains of the moon.
 By Fatima and Dane Harvey